openstack/cinder/doc/source/devref/attach_detach_conventions.rst

 This is the last call that *should* be pretty simple.
 The intent is that this is simply used to finalize the attach process.
-In other words, we simply update the status on the Volume in the database, and provide a mechanism to notify the driver that the attachment has completed succesfully.
+In other words, we simply update the status on the Volume in the database, and provide a mechanism to notify the driver that the attachment has completed successfully.

 There's some additional information that has been added to this finalize call over time like instance_uuid, host_name etc.  Some of these are only provided